National Football League (NFL)

 Pre-season

-NFL Network (available in the Xfinity Digital Preferred tier of service or the More Sports & Entertainment Package, depending on where you live) carries every pre-season game on either a live or delayed basis.
-On occasion, Xfinity may be required by the NFL or a local team to black out the NFL Network's feed or a pre-season game because a local broadcast station is airing the same game.
+NFL Network (available in the Xfinity Digital Preferred tier of service or the More Sports & Entertainment Package, depending on where you live) carries most pre-season games on either a live or delayed basis.
+On occasion, Xfinity may be required by the NFL or a local team to black out the NFL Network's feed of a pre-season game because a local broadcast station is airing the same game.
 In this case, you may just need to change the channel to find the game you're looking for.

 Regular season games on local stations are decided by the NFL.
 Typically, games where the road team is from the National Football Conference (NFC) airs on FOX, while games where the road team is from the American Football Conference (AFC) airs on CBS.
 Normally, the local team game airs on the home team's local FOX or CBS affiliate station whether they're playing at home or away.
 A local NFL team can also enforce a blackout of its home games under the NFL's blackout policy if the game is not sold out.
 This generally occurs in very few areas.

-In addition, six teams play stand-alone, nationally televised prime time games on Thursdays (CBS and/or NFL Network), Sundays (NBC) and Mondays (ESPN).
-The Monday and Thursday night games on ESPN and the NFL Network also air on a local stations in the home markets of the participating teams.
+In addition, six teams play stand-alone, nationally televised prime time games on Thursdays (Amazon Prime Video), Sundays (NBC) and Mondays (ESPN).
+The Monday night games on ESPN and the NFL Network also air on a local station in the home markets of the participating teams.

 Major League Baseball (MLB)